crv-9/hospital-microservices/README.md

 # Hospital Microservices - Backend Exercise Series

 ## Overview
 This series of web applications is a decentralized system for the simplified management of patients within a hospital.
-The decentralized system consists of several web applications that communicate between each other in order to accomplish the main goal.
+Built using Java Spring Boot with mySQL/MongoDB databases and Spring Security for authentication and authorization.
+The apps communicate with each other, passing patient data through each stage of their care journey.

 <img width="842" alt="Screenshot 2024-10-03 at 21 47 00" src="https://github.com/user-attachments/assets/b903f0e9-2309-4d78-80d1-8319d0c24f84">